martin-fl/abc/README.md

 # abc

-A basic cargo-like utility for managing your small-to-medium sized C projects
+A basic cargo-like utility for managing your small-to-medium sized C projects.

+## Dependencies:

+* make
+* gcc
+* tput
+* ripgrep

+Note: ripgrep instead of grep for faster parsing with tests.

 ## How to use the command: